 The convention will feature a conference and art exhibition.
 It aims to explore the role of the arts in causing desirable changes in the society.
 The convention will serve as a major forum to bring together artists, academic researchers in visual arts, literature, music and performing arts.

 CONADEV aims to arrive at a concrete set of resolutions which can be developed into a policy document about the relevance of the arts to societal development.
 The convention will help to create an intellectual framework for arts and arts practices.
 It will also provide a forum to encourage interdisciplinary dialogue through critical engagement, examination and experimentation of ideas.
+The convention will commence on Monday 20 at 9:00am and will include a conference and exhibition.
+The conference will hold for 2 days and will explore the theme; ‘Art, Creativity and Aesthetics as a Means to Cultural Cross-Currentism’.
+Sub-themes will include:

-· Art, the Public and Aesthetic Pleasure
+·Art, the Public and Aesthetic Pleasure

-· Theories and Criticism
+·Theories and Criticism

-· Linkages and Historiography
+·Linkages and Historiography

-· Art Design and Technology
+·Art Design and Technology

-· Art Pedagogy and the Web
+·Art Pedagogy and the Web

-· Cross-Currentism in Modern Trends
+·Cross-Currentism in Modern Trends

-· Art Reproduction and Copyright
+·Art Reproduction and Copyright

-· Art and Tourism
+·Art and Tourism

 The conference will examine the function of visual art as not only a purveyor of aesthetic pleasure and a creative means of livelihood, but also a vehicle for cross-cultural exchange and societal development.
 Speakers at the conference will include leading contributors in all areas of the arts - artists, curators, writers, theorists and policymakers.
 There will also be cultural performances and a book fair organized by Farafina and Artworld Limited.